diogoaalmeida/branch-predictor/README.md

-## Implementation of the nine variations of the two-level algorithm for forecasting deviations using the PIN tool
+## Implementation of the nine variations of the two-level algorithm for dynamic prediction deviations using the PIN tool

 ### **Main commands:**
 - #### Compile code